Office: Kimbrough 464

 Dr. Sheila Kearney

 Sheila Kearney Converse, a native of upstate New York, teaches Studio Voice, Vocal Pedagogy, Women and Music and A Domain of the Arts seminar in the Honors College.
-Before joining the faculty at WSU, Ms. Converse taught at the University of Idaho in Moscow, Idaho and at Centre College in Danville, Kentucky.
+She is currently Executive Secretary of the WSU Faculty Senate.
+Before joining the faculty at WSU, Dr. Converse taught at the University of Idaho in Moscow, Idaho and at Centre College in Danville, Kentucky.

 She received a Bachelor of Arts degree in Music from Manhattanville College in Purchase, New York: a Master of Arts in Music Therapy from New York University, New York, NY; a Master of Music in Vocal Performance from The University of Idaho, Moscow, ID; and an Interdisciplinary Ph.
 D. exploring gender issues in 20th Century music from Washington State University.
 Her voice teachers have included Evelyn Hertzmann, Giulio Gari, Marjorie Lawrence, Elisabeth Parham, Leona Roberts and Dorothy Barnes.